Marauders (2016 film): Production

 On September 9, 2015, it was announced that Steven C. Miller would be directing a bank robbery film Marauders based on the script by Michael Cody and Chris Sivertson.
 Bruce Willis, Christopher Meloni, and Dave Bautista would star in the film, which Emmett/Furla/Oasis Films would finance and produce while Lionsgate Premiere would release it.
 Lydia Hull, Tyler Olson, Christopher Rob Bowen, and Danny A. Abeckaser would also star in the film.
 Randall Emmett and George Furla would produce through Emmett/Furla/Oasis Films along with Joshua Harris and Rosie Charbonneau through 4th Wall Entertainment.
 On September 25, 2015, Adrian Grenier joined the film.

 Principal photography on the film began on September 25, 2015, in Cincinnati, Ohio.
 First-day filming took place at the Dixie Terminal building.
 On September 26, 2015, filming was underway at the Stock Yard Bank & Trust, which was transformed into Hubert National Bank.
 Filming also took place in Downtown Cincinnati and Over-the-Rhine through October 16.

 Release

 Lionsgate Premiere released the film on July 1, 2016.

 Box office

-As of July 26, 2025, Marauders grossed $1,024,158 in Portugal, Argentina, China, and the Netherlands, and grossed $1,207,870 in home video sales.
+As of February 7, 2026, Marauders grossed $1,024,158 in Portugal, Argentina, China, and the Netherlands, and grossed $1,209,418 in home video sales.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 6 critics, indicating "mixed or average" reviews.

 Frank Scheck of The Hollywood Reporter called it a "by-the-numbers B-movie" with slow pacing and a convoluted plot.
 Owen Gleiberman of Variety wrote that the film's complex plot makes less sense as it progresses because the explanations are so unbelievable.